 “Generation Heroin”

-inspires dance performance Sunday in Boynton Beach b
+inspires dance performance Sunday in Boynton Beach by

 “State of Emergency” — which will be performed around 6 p.m.
 Sunday during the KeroWacked Festival in the Boynton Beach Art District — is set to a poem entitled, “And I Listened” by Shannon Willis.Scattered among the verses is a reading of names of lives lost to addiction and overdose.Local actor and recovery advocate Gary Kimble will be performing the verse, while James Fata, local recovery advocate and chapter lead for Young People In Recovery lists the names of those we have lost.